IBM/wcs-ocaml/docs/index.md

   end
 ```

-To compile this program, we need to link the libraries `wcs-lib` and
+To compile this program, we need to link the `wcs-lib`.
+Using
-`wcs-api`.
-Using `ocamlfind` the command is:
+`ocamlfind` the command is:

 ```
-ocamlfind ocamlc -linkpkg -package wcs-api knockknock.ml
+ocamlfind ocamlc -linkpkg -package wcs-lib knockknock.ml
 ```